orbingol/NURBS-Python/README.md

 * `cross_vector()` computes the cross production of the input vectors
 * `normalize_vector()` generates a unit vector from the input vector

-Other functions are mostly used for computing necessary common components for evaluation in both `Curve` and `Surface` classes.
+Other functions in the `utilities` module are used as helper functions in evaluation methods of `Curve` and `Surface` classes.

 ## Minimum Requirements